Dejac01/Game-Project/README.md

 createElement,
 and instructions for the game utilizing the alert function to begin,

 The game is still a work in progress but it is functional and enjoyable!
-You may have to refresh the page a time or two to get the game board to fully load

-INSTRUCTIONS:
+INSTRUCTIONS: This game is a two-player game and intended to be played utilizing one device with a larger screen format (Ipad or Desktop).

 Player one starts by flipping over one card before deciding to flip over another